redis/redis/CLUSTER.md

 the needs and orchestrating abilities of the administrator:
 - Full Blown: Dedicated nodes holding the Topology Directors and multiple Failover Coordinators dividing the data nodes among them.
 - Midrange: Dedicated nodes holding both the Topology Director and Failover Coordinator (with just one Failover Coordinator owning all the data nodes).
 - Lightweight: Topology Director and Failover Coordinator located on a subset of data nodes.
 This removes the need to maintain and orchestrate non-data nodes at the cost of potentially impacting performance on the dual-use nodes.
 - Naive: Topology Director and Failover Coordinator located on all nodes.
-This allows for the quickest bootstrapping, but severely limits scalability.
+This allows for the quickest bootstrapping, but severely limits scalability as all nodes are part of the topology quorum.

+It is important to note that these deployment modes are not encoded into the Redis/Flotilla implementation (Other than redis-cli as mentioned below).
+It is possible to move between them by migrating slots and replacing nodes which hold role combinations which aren't relevant anymore.
+The various options are mentioned here in order to make sure we consider the ramification of each deployment mode in the rest of the design.

+When redis-cli is used to bootstrap a cluster, it will support receiving a flag specifying the desired deployment mode.
+For example, when bootstrapping <= 11 nodes (exact number TBD once we have a full implementation we can benchmark) it will default to provisioning all nodes as having all three roles as this is the easiest deployment to orchestrate.

 ![Flotilla High Level overview](images/high_level.jpg?raw=true "High Level Overview")